pulumi/docs/content/blog/10-pearls-with-azure-functions-in-pulumi/index.md

 ### 2. Run Functions using an Elastic Premium Plan

 While the Consumption Plan is the ultimate serverless option, there are other ways to host Azure Functions.
-A while ago, Microsoft introduced the Premium Plan: a combination of the power and guarantees of a fixed App Service Plan with the elasticity of Consumption.
+Azure also offers the Premium Plan: a combination of the power and guarantees of a fixed App Service Plan with the elasticity of Consumption.

 If you want to take advantage of a Premium Plan, go ahead and define it as a Pulumi resource, then link to it in the Function App definition: